morinted/pysent/source/foss.md

 - Open-source software is easy to trust.

 	- We assume that, because software is open and the source code is visible, we expect that if the software were malicious that it would not be distributed.

-		- This is false.
+This is obviously not always true.

 	- With open-source software, we tend to assume that the developers aren't trying to gain anything.
 This is very far from the truth.
 Google did not create Android so that phones were more stable.
 They did it for user behavior data and consequently ad revenue.

 - Confusing to the user.

 	- Do you know that Android is a fork of Linux?
 Do you know the difference between Cinnamon and Gnome (FORK)?
 LibreOffice is a fork of OpenOffice, with a merge of Go-oo.
 Most Linux operating systems (of which there are 1000s) are forks of Debian, including Ubuntu, Mint, and more.
 MariaDB is a fork of MySQL.
 What to use, what are the differences, which is better?
 There is no easy answer, so this is intimidating and confusing for the user.
+Oh gosh we could go on forever...

 - No guaranteed support.

-	- A classic example is that businesses trust Microsoft Word for their office needs.
-When issues arise, support is prompt.
-Conversely, LibreOffice's support is not guaranteed and problems can be unpredictable.
-This is especially true for software that doesn't require payment, as then developers may not have incentive to help users.
+	- A classic example is that businesses trust Microsoft Office for their needs.
+When issues arise, support is prompt and guaranteed.

 - Developer drama.